MkdirRaiden/lumen-client/DEVELOPMENT.md

 ## ❤️ Thank You

-Thanks for contributing to Lumen — where truth, clarity, and code meet.
+Thanks for contributing to Lumen's Ark — where truth, clarity, and code meet.